- Transfer Credit

 Where do I find out about co-ops, internships and job searching?
 Engineering Career Services assists students with co-ops, internships and job searching, including assistance with preparation such as interviewing, resumes, etc. See the ECS website for more information on their services and how to register.

 What is Academic Probation?
 Academic probation is designed to help students who are having academic difficulties make the necessary adjustments to become successful students.
-If you accumulate 15 or more deficiency points, you will be placed on Academic Probation with the College of Engineering.
-A civil or environmental engineering student, both pre-majors and majors, will be placed on Special Action Probation (SAP) with the Department should their SPHR or MPHR fall below a 2.0.
-If you do not meet specific requirements in the quarter in which you are on probation, you can be dismissed from the College or Department.
+A civil or environmental engineering student, both pre-majors and majors, will be placed on Special Action Probation (SAP) with the Department should their EPHR or MPHR fall below a 2.0.
+If you do not meet specific requirements in the semester in which you are on probation, you can be dismissed from the College or Department.

 Where do I go for issues with fees and financial aid?
-The Student Services Center assists students with matters concerning financial aid, statement of account, refunds, holds, etc.
+BuckeyeLink assists students with matters concerning financial aid, statement of account, refunds, holds, etc.

 Where can I get help with my classes?
 You should seek out assistance from your instructors and TAs of the class.
 Tutoring and other academic assistance is available for many of the math and science courses that are required for our programs.
 Please see the Resources section of the CEG website for more information.
 Individual departments may also have helpful information listed on their departmental websites.

 How do I find instructors’ contact information?
 You can find contact information for anyone at the University under the Find People section of the OSU website.